nazarena254/color-picker/README.md

 # Colorpicker

-### It enables users to pick colors and see their respective colo codes.
+### It is aweb app that enables users to pick colors and see their respective colo codes.
 These color codes can be used when on eis working on a project.

 ### Homepage
 ![Colorpicker Homepage](colorpicker.png)